fallen-icarus/cardano-address-book/README.md

 The supplied `cardano-address-book` CLI program will properly format the entry for you so it is advized to rely on it.

 ### Querying The Address Book
-Once the transaction is successfully added to the blockchain, you can then query the beacons off chain using two apis:
+Once the transaction is successfully added to the blockchain, you can then query the beacons off-chain using two apis:

 | Task | Koios Api | Blockfrost Api |
 |--|--|--|